AjitkumarHegde/WeatherForecast/README.md

 Scope/RoadMap

-- Use premium version of WeatherStack allows the users to fetch historical and time period specific data.
+- Use premium version of WeatherStack which allows the users to fetch historical and time period specific data.
-- Use the weather data stored in ElasticServer for visualizations
+- Use the weather data stored in ElasticServer for visualizations.